How do I know how much water is in my cistern?

 6. Smart Monitoring Systems:

-Modern technology allows for the installation of smart monitoring systems that can provide real-time information about the water level in your cistern.
-The PTLevel smart water monitoring system comes with level history, water level notifications, the ability to share your account with your water delivery company, and many more features.
+The PTLevel liquid level monitor comes with level history, water level notifications, the ability to share your account with your water delivery company, and many more features.
 All this along with a 2 year warranty, 30 day returns, and the confidence of a robust, weather-resistant product made in Canada.

 Choosing a method to determine cistern levels: